TharinduSum/sumane-sinhala-spell-checker/README.md

 # Latest Models...
-# Sinhala Spelling and Grammar Checker

-This application performs:
-- **Spell Checking**: Identifies and corrects spelling errors in Sinhala text.
-- **Grammar Checking**: Suggests improvements for grammatical errors.
-- **Generative AI Integration**: Consolidates results for a refined output.
+# Project Overview

+This project is focused on building a robust spelling and grammar correction system for the Sinhala language.
+The solution leverages a combination of rule-based methods, statistical models, and transformer-based AI to achieve high accuracy in identifying and correcting errors in Sinhala text.

 ---

 ## Features

-1. **Basic Spell Checking**
+**1. Spell Correction**:

-   - Corrects typographical errors and common spelling mistakes in Sinhala text.
+Identifies and corrects spelling errors in Sinhala text using:

-2. **Advanced Spell Checking**
-   - Utilizes sophisticated algorithms to identify and fix more complex spelling issues.

-3. **Grammar Suggestions**
-   - Provides detailed feedback on grammatical errors in the Sinhala language, offering corrections and explanations.

-4. **Generative AI Consolidation**
-   - Leverages AI to analyze and refine the results, combining spelling and grammar corrections for optimal accuracy and naturalness.
+   -SymSpell for edit-distance-based correction.
+   -Advanced rule-based tokenization and contextual checks.

+**2. Grammar Suggestions**:

+-Corrects subject-verb agreement and sentence-ending consistency errors.
+-Provides detailed suggestions to enhance sentence grammaticality.

+**4. Generative AI Integration**:

+-Consolidates spell-check and grammar suggestions for a refined output

 ---